-

 REALM OF RAPHAEL

 Our private Raphael tour has been around since 2009, one of the first Rome tours dedicated to his legacy.
-We traverse the historic centre in search of major works of art by Raphael, and there are a great many waiting to be found in our magnificent museums and galleries.
+We traverse the historical centre in search of major works of art by Raphael, and there are a great many waiting to be found in our magnificent museums and galleries.

 Raphael was a prolific and highly proficient painter in youth.
 He honed his skills in Siena and Florence then moved to Rome, where he and Michelangelo became the fiercest of rivals.